Skip to main content

 Exploring Our History, Space and Place

-The resources and events shared on this page are organized thematically to provide context with the community conversations.
-These offer faculty an opportunity to develop an understanding of how local communities navigate structural racism, systemic bias, indigeneity, colonialism, antisemitism, and related topics.
+The resources shared on this page are organized thematically to provide context to community conversations.
+They offer faculty an opportunity to develop an understanding of how local communities navigate structural racism, systemic bias, indigeneity, colonialism, antisemitism, and related topics.
+We also include resources for faculty to engage in conversations with colleagues and students.

 Topics